FLITWICK

 and of Annie Lily Izzard, of Flitwick, Bedfordshire; brother of

 John below.
-Commemorated: SINGAPORE MEMORIAL, Singapore.
+Commemorated on SINGAPORE MEMORIAL, Singapore.
 Column

 63